 The use of asbestos dates back thousands of years.
 The Greeks used asbestos in the wicks of the eternal flames.
 Ancient Egyptians embalmed their pharaohs with garments woven with asbestos fibers.
 The early Romans used napkins and tablecloths made with asbestos and tossed them into fires to be cleaned.
 They marveled that they came out whiter than before.
 Asbestos was found in pottery dating to the Stone Age.

 Charlemagne used it to impress his guests.
 Marco Polo found it in China.
 Yet at the same time, slaves who wove the magical fabrics developed diseases of the lungs.

-The Industrial Revolution of the late 1800s caused a significant boom, effectively creating a demand for commercial asbestos mines.
+The Industrial Revolution of the late 1800s caused a significant boom, creating a demand for commercial asbestos mining.
 Factories became a major part of cities, making products for all walks of life.
 Many of the products utilized or required asbestos.

 The railroad and shipbuilding industries started using it extensively, to insulate steam engines and fire-proof all sea-going vessels.
-The automobile industry, in the early 1900s, wasn't far behind, using it in brakes, clutches and all friction products.
+The automobile industry wasn't far behind, using it in brakes, clutches and all friction products.

 Free Books about Asbestos and Mesothelioma